wearpants/twiggy/doc/configuration.rst

     # output messages with name 'memory' to stderr
     addEmitters(('memory', levels.DEBUG, filters.names('memory'), outputs.StreamOutput(format = my_format)))

-.. seealso: For details, see :class:`.ConversionTable`.

 ***************************
 Filtering Output
 ***************************
-The messages output by an emitter are determined by its :attr:`~.Emitter.min_level` and :attr:`~.Emitter.filter`.
+The messages output by an emitter are determined by its :attr:`~.Emitter.min_level` and filter (a :func:`function <.filter>` which take a :class:`.Message` and returns bool).
 These attributes may be changed while the application is running.
-The filter attribute of emitters is intelligent; you may assign strings, bools or functions and it will magically do the right thing.
+The :attr:`~.Emitter.filter` attribute of emitters is `intelligent <.msgFilter>`; you may assign strings, bools or functions and it will magically do the right thing.
 Assigning a list indicates that *all* of the filters must pass for the message to be output.

 .. testcode:: line-format